D2iQ® Konvoy® version 1.8.0 was released on 05, May 2021.

 Upstream industry changes

-The following sections refer to recent changes in the Open Source software used by DKP that may require action on your part as part of an upgrade or installation of D2iQ software.
+The following sections refer to recent changes in the Open Source software DKP uses.
+That may require action on your part as part of an upgrade or installation of D2iQ software.

 Docker hub rate limiting